 3. Cover the Complete Semantic Field

 Shallow content doesn't compete.
 Period.
+It's one of the unwritten laws of semantic SEO.

 4. Use Precise, Consistent Terminology